A community of support

 - Develop a personalized safety plan

-Call 911 for any immediate emergency situation
+Call 911 for any immediate non-mental health emergency situation.

 An online counseling service match-making platform.
 Individuals can input their insurance provider, information pertaining to what’s going on in their life, and what they are looking for in a counselor and be matched with available counselors.